5 Key Differences between Futures and Forward Contracts

 Our fictitious story of Joe and the ACME Corporation is a basic example of an outright forward contract.
-Joe grows and harvest potatoes which he delivers to Acme Corp. at a set price.
+Joe grows and harvests potatoes which he delivers to ACME Corp. at a set price.

 Non-deliverable Forward (NDF)

-A non-deliverable forwards contract or NDF is where counterparties agree to settle the difference at the prevailing spot price.
+A non-deliverable forwards contract, or NDF, is a type of forward contract in which counterparties agree to settle the difference at the prevailing spot price.

 NDFs are popular in some emerging markets where forward FX trading is not allowed as the respective government hopes to reduce their exchange rate volatility.

-In foreign exchange markets, a non-deliverable forward contract is where you can buy and sell a currency at a fixed future date for a predetermined rate.
+In foreign exchange markets, a non-deliverable forward contract is a type of forward contract in which you can buy and sell a currency at a fixed future date for a predetermined rate.
 Below illustrates how to quote forward forward rates: